 Not only that but it also boasts a dust-reducing clean air motor cooling system and a large On/Off switch for easy operation.

 At 20lbs it is light enough to move around your yard quickly and easily, so it is an excellent choice to use in conjunction with the Greenworks #24322.

 Just use the blower to form piles of dry leaves around the yard and then move the mulcher to the piles.

 Having said that, it is robust and sturdy so there are no issues with it moving around while in use.

 As with all WORX tools it has been designed with cutting edge technology but produced in a cost-effective way (as well as being easy to use and easy to store).

-One of its important safety features is that instead of sharp blades it uses a replaceable trimmer line to do the job, which also acts as a safety feature in households where children may be poking around in the storeroom.
+One of its important safety features is that instead of sharp blades it uses a replaceable trimmer line to do the job, the same stuff that’s used on lightweight weed eaters, which also acts as a safety feature in households where children may be poking around in the storeroom.